GloriaX21/Blog-1.0/README.md

   ### Run the Application on the Server

   1. Download the NatureBlog Project's Folder from this GitHub Account;
-  2. Put this folder inside you Remote Django Projects folder in you machine (where you installed the Virtual Enviroment);
+  2. Put this folder inside the Remote Django Projects folder in you machine (where you installed the Virtual Environment);
-  3. Be sure that the Virtual Enviroment is active (you should see <strong>(my_env)</strong> next to your bash username on the Terminal);
+  3. Be sure that the Virtual Environment is active (you should see <strong>(my_env)</strong> next to your bash username on the Terminal);
   4. <strong>Follow these steps to run the project on the Server</strong>:

    1. Go inside <strong>the nature_project folder</strong>:
    ```bash
    cd nature project
    README.md blog db.sqlite3 images manage.py nature